JM-data/GPU_Q-Learning/README.md

 http://arxiv.org/abs/1602.01783

-The Jupyter Notebook ELTDM_Code&Report contains a clear report on the project's problem and also all the code commented.
-If however you just want the code, you will find it in the DQN_Theano and DQN_Keras Jupyter Notebooks.
+The Jupyter Notebook *ELTDM_Code&Report.ipynb* contains a clear report on the project's problem and also all the code commented.
+If however you just want the code, you will find it in the *DQN_Theano.ipynb* and *DQN_Keras.ipynb* Jupyter Notebooks.